Instrumental Variable Quantile Regression with Misclassification: Introduction

+The second identification result is to derive moment conditions for the structural quantile function when the treatment variable is measured with exogenous errors.
+The exogeneity of the measurement error is widely assumed in the measurement error literature \citep[e.g.,][]{bound/brown/mathiowetz:2001} and yields exclusion restrictions similar to \cite{henry/kitamura/salanie:2014}.
+Given the structure of the moment conditions, the structural quantile function can be under-identified even if the order condition for point identification holds.
+In other words, additional assumptions or variables are necessary to achieve point identification for the structural quantile function.
+As an example of additional restrictions, this paper considers two observed measurements for one latent treatment variable, and point-identify the structural quantile function.
+Point identification results from combining two existing methods: misclassification correction techniques \citep{mahajan:2006,lewbel:2007,hu:2008}, and the identification results in \cite{chernozhukov/hansen:2005,chernozhukov/hansen:2013}.

+Based on the partial identification result, an inference method for the structural quantile function is provided by incorporating the misclassification probabilities in the inference method of \cite{chernozhukov/hansen:2008}.
+The proposed inference method can include covariates other than the treatment variable, and it is computationally feasible by imposing a linear-in-parameters structure on the structural quantile function.
+Simulation studies and an empirical illustration demonstrate the finite sample performance for the proposed inference method.

-Several papers have considered a measurement error problem of regressors in the quantile regression framework, e.g., \cite{chesher:1991}, \cite{schennach:2008}, \cite{galvao/montes-rojas:2009}, \cite{firpo/galvao/song:2015}, and \cite{song:2016}.
-They focus on the case in which the mismeasured regressor is continuously distributed, where this paper focuses on a discrete treatment variable in which the measurement error has to be nonclassical.
+Related to this paper, several papers have considered the problem of mis-measured regressors in the quantile regression framework, e.g., \cite{chesher:1991,chesher:2017}, \cite{schennach:2008}, \cite{galvao/montes-rojas:2009}, \cite{wei/carroll:2009}, \cite{firpo/galvao/song:2015}, and \cite{song:2016}.
+They focus on the case in which the mismeasured regressor is continuously distributed, whereas this paper focuses on a binary treatment variable in which the measurement error has to be nonclassical.

-\cite{ura:2015} investigates the local average treatment effect model with a mismeasured treatment.
-The local average treatment effect model is also a model for heterogeneous treatment effects in the presence of endogeneity, but has a different structure than the instrumental variable quantile regression model.

-\cite{mahajan:2006}, \cite{lewbel:2007}, and \cite{hu:2008} consider the identification problem of the average treatment effect (or, more generally, the conditional density function of the outcome variable given the true treatment variable) when a discrete treatment variable is mismeasured.
-Their identification strategy is based on the assumption that the true treatment variable (or the individual treatment effect) is exogenous, and there is no straightforward way to generalized their results to the endogenous treatment.
+\cite{mahajan:2006}, \cite{lewbel:2007}, and \cite{hu:2008} consider identification of the average treatment effect (or, more generally, the conditional density function of the outcome variable given the true treatment variable) when a discrete treatment variable is mismeasured.
+Their identification strategy is based on the assumption that the true treatment variable (or the individual treatment effect in Lewbel, 2007) is exogenous, and there is no straightforward way to modify their results to the endogenous treatment.

+\cite{calvi/lewbel/tommasi:2017,yanagi:2017,ura:2015} investigate the local average treatment effect model with a mismeasured binary treatment.
+The local average treatment effect model is also a model for heterogeneous treatment effects in the presence of endogeneity but has a different structure than the instrumental variable quantile regression model.